jinghao666/kdenlive/dev/ideas/Project-File-Refactoring.md

+This refactoring proposal can solve the following issues:

-Reason: #78 and countless other issues related to serialisation/deserialisation (saving and loading project files in Kdenlive).
+* Fix serialisation[^1] issues like #78 and countless other issues
+* Store multiple timelines in one project
+* Simplify access to project properties in code and at the same time prevent some mistakes

+It touches the following areas:

+* Design of the Kdenlive project object
+* File format + schema of Kdenlive project files

+Things to keep in mind:

+* Backwards compatibility – load project files of the old format
+* Kdenlive can add other Kdenlive projects to the project bin (kind of nested timelines)

+[^1]: Serialisation = creating a Kdenlive project file; loading = deserialisation

 Design a new way to save and load projects.
 It should